On the semi-infinite Deligne--Lusztig varieties for $\mathrm{GSp}$: Introduction

 the equation (\ref{eqn:toycase3}) can be solved over $\overline{\la}^{\mathrm{perf}}$ with respect to $y'$.
 This kind of direct computation only works for $\GSp_{4}$, and the general case is more subtle.
 See the proof of Lemma \ref{lemma:affinefibration}.

 The third application is the description of $X_{h}$ appearing in \cite{Chan2021a}.
-We have the following theorem, which is an analogue of \cite[Equation (7.1)]{Chan2021}. \begin{theorem}[see Remark \ref{remark:Xhinf}] The variety $X_{h}$ and components $\dot{X}^{m}_{w_r}(b)_{\la}$ of affine Deligne--Lusztig varieties are the same at infinite level, i.e., we have
+We have the following theorem, which is an analogue of \cite[Equation (7.1)]{Chan2021}. \begin{theorem}[see Remark \ref{remark:Xhinf}] The variety $X_{h}$ and components $\dot{X}^{m}_{w_r}(b)_{\la}$ of affine Deligne--Lusztig varieties {\cred coincide} at infinite level, i.e., we have

 \end{theorem}